 Step 4: Set a 15-minute schedule.
 This keeps operational tools fresh without overwhelming API rate limits.
 Your CRM is never more than 15 minutes behind Stripe.
 Your support tool always shows the current plan.

 Step 5: Monitor and expand.
 Once the initial syncs are stable, add more fields and more tool connections.
 Field-level change tracking shows you exactly what changed, when, and what the old value was.
-Failed records land in a dead letter queue instead of disappearing.
+Failed records are surfaced with the error reason instead of disappearing.

 Oneprofile handles this entire workflow.
 Connect your database or any SaaS tool, map fields to any destination, and data syncs on a schedule you control.
 No warehouse, no SDK, no data modeling phase.
+Deterministic identity resolution and audience segmentation come built in.
 Free to start, self-serve at every tier.

-The result is CDP-level data unification for the use case that actually matters to small teams: every tool sees the same customer, with the same plan, the same billing status, and the same support history.
-No six-month implementation.
-No warehouse prerequisite.
-No vendor asking you to "schedule a call with our solutions team."
+The result: every tool sees the same customer, with the same plan, the same billing status, and the same support history.
+A CDP that fits teams under 200 people — no six-month implementation, no warehouse prerequisite, no vendor asking you to "schedule a call to discuss pricing."

 Do you need a CDP if you have fewer than 50 employees?

-What is the cheapest CDP alternative for a small team?
+What is the cheapest CDP for a small team?

-When should a growing company invest in a CDP?
+When should a growing company invest in an enterprise CDP?

-What is the difference between a CDP and direct sync?
+What is the difference between a direct-sync CDP and an enterprise CDP?